Canada: foreign investment review

 National security review

-What is the timetable and process for notifications and reviews?
+Timetable and process for notifications and reviews

 Investments that are merely subject to notification may be notified up to 30 days post-closing.
 However, where the investment involves a cultural business or where national security issues could arise, filing on an earlier basis may be prudent to ensure any issues are resolved prior to closing.